 In 2002, the Arizona softball team appeared in the NCAA National Championship.

-From November 2003 until October 2011, the football program was led by Mike Stoops.
+From November 2003 until October 2011, the program was led by Mike Stoops, brother of Bob Stoops.

-Between 2000 and 2003, the Student Union Memorial Center was completely reconstructed, replacing the original structure.
+Between 2000 and 2003, the Student Union Memorial Center was completely reconstructed, replacing a structure originally opened in 1951 with additions from the 1960s and early 1970s.

 In 2003, ZonaZoo, the official student section and student ticketing program for the University of Arizona Athletics, was officially implemented.

-In 2003, the Stevie Eller Dance Theater opened as a dedicated performance venue for the UA's dance program, designed by Gould Evans and awarded the 2003 Citation Award from the American Institute of Architects, Arizona Chapter.
+In 2003, the Stevie Eller Dance Theater opened as a performance venue for the UA's dance program.
+Designed by Gould Evans, it received a Citation Award from the American Institute of Architects, Arizona Chapter.

-In 2004, the University of Arizona baseball team appeared in the NCAA National Championship title series.
+In 2004, the Arizona baseball team appeared in the NCAA National Championship title series.

-Peter Likins vacated his post as president at the conclusion of the 2005-06 academic term.
+At the conclusion of the 2005 academic term, Peter Likins vacated his post as president of the University of Arizona.

 In 2006, the Arizona softball team won an NCAA Women's College World Series title under head coach Mike Candrea.